 Students are encouraged to work collaboratively, however you may enter individually, in groups, or as a class.
 Film schools (Universities, TAFEs and private institutions can enter their students work, or individual students from any of the institutions can enter their own work.
 Each film may only be submitted once.

-Works will be considered for competition only if they are a total running time of 7 minutes or less, and were completed after 1st of July 2019.
 The Festival committee reserves the right to determine the eligibility of all projects.
 All qualified entries must be independently produced and financed.
-Please do not ask for fee waivers for as a matter of equity all films submitted must fulfil all submission criteria.
+Please do not ask for fee waivers for as a matter of equity all films submitted must fulfill all submission criteria.

 Films may be in any language or have no dialogue at all.
 Foreign-language dialogue must have English subtitles.